bk-az/fd2zd/README.md

 #### Ticket Fields Mapping
 Like `UserConverter`, the `TicketConverter` class converts Freshdesk ticket into Zendesk ticket.
 The class is defined in file `lib/converters/ticket_converter.rb`.
 You can customize this class to control the mapping of the fields.

+**Important:** In `lib/converters/ticket_converter.rb` file, enter default values for `assignee_id`, `requester_id`, `author_id`, otherwise your tickes will not be imported if your Freshdesk agent / customer does not exists in Zendesk.

 #### Import
-Once the `TicketConverter` class is ready, you can run the below command to start migration.
+Once the `TicketConverter` class is ready, you can run the below command to start migration.<br/>

-**Note:** The tickets imported will be [archived](https://support.zendesk.com/hc/en-us/articles/203657756-About-ticket-archiving) immediately.
+**Note:** The tickets imported will be [archived](https://support.zendesk.com/hc/en-us/articles/203657756-About-ticket-archiving) immediately, ticket status is set to 'closed' by default (can be changed in `TicketConverter` class) and `'freshdesk-import'` tag is added to each ticket.
 ```sh
 bundle exec rake fd2zd:import_tickets
 ```